 - 1. Positive actions by teachers to inspire corrective behavior each day

-- 2. Counseling by teachers, principals, and guidance staff
+- 2. Counseling by teachers, principals, and school counseling staff

 - 3. Parental conferences

 - 4. Denial of privileges

 - Detention

 - Suspension from class

 - 7. Referral to Guidance Center, Sheriff's Department or Juvenile Court

 - 2 AIE

 - 9. Placed in WH Digital Academy

-- 10. Saturday detention

-- 11. Suspension
+- 10. Suspension

-- 12. Suspension at Career Center may be enforced at the home school
+- 11. Suspension at Career Center may be enforced at the home school

-- 13. Expulsion by the Superintendent
+- 12. Expulsion by the Superintendent

-- 14. Placed in an alternative learning and guidance center
+- 13. Placed in an alternative learning and guidance center

-- 15. Driver license privileges may be lost if a student withdraws from school prior to age 18; has excessive absences without a legitimate excuse for more than 65 consecutive hours or a total of 96 hours during a semester; is suspended from school because of the use of or possession of alcohol or drugs or breaking other school rules
+- 14. Driver license privileges may be lost if a student withdraws from school prior to age 18; has excessive absences without a legitimate excuse for more than 65 consecutive hours or a total of 96 hours during a semester; is suspended from school because of the use of or possession of alcohol or drugs or breaking other school rules

-- 16. Any student or their parent can request that the student attend insight to check out their alcohol/drug use and the consequences of that use in order to begin making more low risk choices about their use
+- 15. Any student or their parent can request that the student attend insight to check out their alcohol/drug use and the consequences of that use in order to begin making more low risk choices about their use